-This guide is for that reader.
-It covers who qualifies, the floating income threshold that changes every year, the insurance requirement that rejects most applications, the application process, what you can and cannot do once you have the visa, how National Health Insurance (NHIS) kicks in at month 6, the tax rules that surprise most digital nomads, and what to do at year 2 when the visa ends.
+This guide covers who qualifies under the updated rules, the income thresholds that changed on June 30, 2026, the insurance requirement that rejects most applications, the application process, what you can and cannot do once you have the visa, how National Health Insurance (NHIS) kicks in at month 6, and the tax rules that surprise most digital nomads.

 Who qualifies for the F-1-D